 Here I have teamed it with the lovely lemon, lemon thyme and sweet raspberries.

 Giving you a vegan, refined-sugar-free popsicle that is sweetly lemon-thyme scented, and loaded with antioxidants, and other nutrients that support the memory, burn calories, and detox the body, and boost the immune system.
 And did you know lemon thyme is an anti-fungal?

 But you are eating a popsicle for fun, right.
 And with this herb-infused recipe, perhaps a touch of elegance?
 Let’s get started!

-- 1/4 cup fresh lemon thyme water (boil 1/4 cup loose lemon thyme in 1/2 cup water 2 minutes, strain, keep water)
+- Make lemon thyme tea: Boil the lemon thyme in 1/2 cup water for 2 minutes, strain and keep the liquid, at least 1/4 cup.

-Count to 10, then put mold on counter, grap a papertowel and yank at the popsicle stick straight up.
+- Count to 10, then put mold on counter, grab a papertowel and yank at the popsicle stick straight up.
 If it won't budge, put it back in the hot water for a few more seconds.

 Dee Dine is founder of Green Smoothie Gourmet, a plant based recipe blog, and author of the recent cookbook, Crazy Healthy with 4 Ingredients .
 On this blog you’ll find incredibly easy recipes with hidden veggies for anyone wanting to eat healthier, regardless of diet.
 Dee has graduate degrees in sciences and journalism.
 More about Dee Dine here.